rmosolgo/graphql-ruby/guides/getting_started.md

 end
 ```

 This schema is ready to serve GraphQL queries!
-See ["Configuration Options"]({{ site.baseurl }}/schema/configuration_options) for all the schema options.
+[Browse the guides]({{ site.baseurl }}/guides) to learn about other GraphQL Ruby features.

 ### Execute queries